 Are you looking for a new comforting soup to make?
 We've got you covered!
-Give this Red Lentil Spinach Soup a try!
+Give this Vegan Spinach Soup a try!
 All the ingredients used very healthy and low in calories.
 And another great bonus is that it is very easy to make; simply cook the ingredients and blend, that’s it!